Giving you the inside scoop on all the neighborhoods in New York!

 We love the community and how diverse it is.
 We’ve been here for 25 years and have made so friends with our customers and our community.”

 – Durinda Underwood, Director of Marketing – La Tropezienne Bakery

 We have lived in the neighborhood for over a decade, and we love the diversity and the small community feel.”

 – Leo, Owner – East Harlem Bottling Co.

 East Harlem Movers

 Limited or non-existent street parking, fifth-floor walkups, and bossy landlords can all make moving to East Harlem challenging.
-If you’re looking for a professional moving service to manage the moving logistics for you, call Imperial Moving & Storage.
-We are a full-service NYC moving company that has been providing trustworthy moving and storage services to Manhattan for over a decade.
+If you’re looking for a professional moving service to manage the moving logistics for you, call Imperial Movers.
+We are the top movers in NYC and have been providing trustworthy moving and storage services to Manhattan for over a decade.
 We assist with both residential and commercial moves and have storage solutions for both short- and long-term needs.
 We’ll make sure your move to East Harlem goes smoothly, from the moment you request a quote to when your last box is unpacked.
 Give us a call today to get started!